Propagated Error & Combining Measurements

 • \(6400\) might have 2, 3, or 4 sig figs depending on context

-Key rule: your final answer can only be as precise as your least precise input.
-If one measurement has only 2 sig figs, your answer should have 2 sig figs — the extra digits from more precise measurements are meaningless.
+Key rule: the final answer can only be as precise as the least precise input.
+If one measurement has only 2 significant figures, the answer should have 2 significant figures – the extra digits from more precise measurements are meaningless.

 Gravitational Force: A Full Error Propagation Example